 Gluten-free Cinnamon Roll Muffin Recipe:

-*If the gluten-free flour blend you use already has xanthan gum or guar gum in it, then omit the xanthan gum called for in this recipe.
+These yeast-free gluten-free cinnamon roll muffins are a sweet breakfast treat that is ready much quicker than cinnamon rolls would be. *If the gluten-free flour blend you use already has xanthan gum or guar gum in it, then omit the xanthan gum called for in this recipe.
 See blog post for recommendations on products and tips!
 Tested with King Arthur Measure for Measure Flour and Gluten-free Mama's Almond Blend. .
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Topping and Filling: